wpengine/faustjs/.changeset/smooth-dogs-cough.md

 "@faustwp/core": patch
 ---

-Toolbar should respect show avatars setting in wp
+Faust Toolbar will now respect the Show Avatars setting in WordPress.